-Listing courtesy of Royal LePage Nanaimo Realty Ladysmith.
+Courtesy of Royal LePage Nanaimo Realty LD

-Listing content Copyright 2018 Vancouver Island Real Estate Board.
+Listing content Copyright 2024 Vancouver Island Real Estate Board.
 The above information is from sources deemed reliable, but should not be relied upon without independent verification.

-If you are are looking for a friendly, small-town community steeped in historical tradition, Ladysmith is your ideal location.
+If you are looking for a friendly, small-town community steeped in historical tradition, Ladysmith is your ideal location.
 Ladysmith’s heritage downtown is a throwback to decades gone by, featuring a number of locally owned boutique shops and services.
-Real estate prices in Ladysmith are typically more affordable than in larger nearby communities, and while many residents appreciate the laid back lifestyle Ladysmith affords, the also appreciate the close proximity to larger centres such as Nanaimo (20 min.), Duncan (20 min.) and Victoria (1 hour).
+Real estate prices in Ladysmith are typically more affordable than in larger nearby communities, and while many residents appreciate the laid back lifestyle Ladysmith affords, they also appreciate the close proximity to larger centres such as Nanaimo (20 min.), Duncan (20 min.) and Victoria (1 hour).

-Ladysmith is home to three elementary schools, including the dual track Ecole North Oyster offering both English and French Immersion programs from Kindergarten to Grade 7, as well as Ladysmith Primary School (Kindergarten to Grade 3) and Ladysmith Intermediate School (Grade 4 to Grade 7).
+Ladysmith is home to three elementary schools, including the dual-track Ecole North Oyster offering both English and French Immersion programs from Kindergarten to Grade 7, as well as Ladysmith Primary School (Kindergarten to Grade 3) and Ladysmith Intermediate School (Grade 4 to Grade 7).
 Students then attend Ladysmith Secondary School from Grade 8 to Grade 12.

 Ladysmith Golf Club is a nine-hole par 3, great for the whole family.
 Cottonwood and Mt.
 Brenton Golf Clubs, just north and south of town respectively, are regular eighteen-hole courses offering golfers a quality golf experience at very reasonable prices.

-Another popular option worth noting is a tour through Vancouver Island’s wine region, the Cowichan Valley just south of town, which is increasingly becoming one of British Columbia’s fastest growing wine regions, provides an enjoyable afternoon.
+Another popular option worth noting is a tour through Vancouver Island’s wine region, the Cowichan Valley just south of town, which is increasingly becoming one of British Columbia’s fastest-growing wine regions provides an enjoyable afternoon.

-Ladysmith features a variety of dining options with some favorites including Spice Hut Indian Cuisine, Roberts Street Pizza, Sushi Wara and Fox and Hounds English Pub.
+Ladysmith features a variety of dining options with some favorites including Spice Hut Indian Cuisine, Roberts Street Pizza, Sushi Wara, and Fox and Hounds English Pub.
 The Old Town Bakery offers a variety of delectable treats, including their famous cinnamon buns which patrons travel from nearby communities just to purchase.
-Fast food outlets such as Dairy Queen, McDonald’s, Subway and Tim Hortons are located in Ladysmith.
+Fast food outlets such as Dairy Queen, McDonald’s, Subway, and Tim Hortons are located in Ladysmith.